michakfromparis/graphql-codegen-rust/README.md

 ## Limitations

 - Currently focuses on object types and basic relationships
-- Unions, interfaces, and complex nested types are not yet fully supported
+- Many-to-many relationships and polymorphic associations are not yet supported
+- Complex nested union/interface hierarchies may need manual adjustments
 - Subscriptions are ignored
 - Custom scalars require manual mapping in configuration